 Died September 1962, age 81.
 Buried in Radcliffe Cemetery, grave reference E158

 Age 2 months, living on Cropwell Road, Radcliffe on Trent, with father William, a bricklayer, and mother Adelaide, a dressmaker.
 Name recorded as Samuel J.A.
 Vickerstaff.

-Archibald is listed as Samuel J. A. Vickerstaff, aged 10, living with his father William, a baker, mother Adelaide, a dressmaker and siblings Kathleen 4, John 3.
-They lived on Bealy (Bailey) Lane, Radcliffe on Trent.
+Age ten, listed as Samuel J A Vickerstaff, living with his father William, a baker, mother Adelaide, a dressmaker and siblings Kathleen four and John three.
+They lived on Bealy (Bailey) Lane.

-Archibald had become a professional cricketer, aged 20, living with his parents and siblings Kathleen, John, Charles 6 and Leonard 4 on Main Road, Radcliffe on Trent.
+Age twenty, a professional cricketer, living with his parents and siblings Kathleen, John, Charles, six and Leonard, four on Main Road, Radcliffe on Trent.

 Service Number: M/347620

 Military Unit: Tractor Depot, Army Service Corps

 Theatre of War: unknown.
 He may have served in the UK.

 Military Personnel Address on 1918 Electoral Register